yufeizhao/yufeizhao.github.io/gtac/index.md

 **Topic selection:**
-- Either known open problems or new problems that you came up with
+- Either existing open problems or new problems that you came up with
 - Should be realistic for the intended audience
   - Avoid big and famous open problems, unless you are proposing some interesting and tractable special cases
   - Pick a topic that you would be excited to work on yourself